Azure/azure-sdk-for-js/sdk/core/core-crypto/README.md

-# Azure Core Crypto library for JavaScript (Experimental)
+# Azure Core Crypto client library for JavaScript (Experimental)

 This library is primarily intended to contain cryptographic helper functions for use by the Azure SDK for JavaScript.